iamkirankumaryadav/Library/Machine Learning/Feature Engineering.md

 # Feature Engineering

-- FE is all about preparing data for ML models.
-- Transforming raw data into features (variables) that are most important for the ML models.
+- FE is about preparing and transforming raw data into features (variables) most important for the ML models.

 ### **Data Wrangling:**
 - **Selection:** Choosing the most important features from your dataset.
 Irrelevant features can confuse the ML models.